signalfx/splunk-otel-collector-chart/README.md

   the [`splunk_hec`
   exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/splunkhecexporter).

+The helm chart currently utilizes fluentd by default for Kubernetes logs collection and supports an option to use native OpenTelemetry logs collection for higher throughput and performance.
+[Go to Logs collection section for more details along with performance benchmarks run internally](#logs-collection)

 > :construction: This project is currently in **BETA**.
 It is **officially supported** by Splunk.
 However, breaking changes **MAY** be introduced.

 ### Supported Kubernetes distributions